Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference

-As noted earlier, the cut posterior represented in \eqref{eq:2modpost} inhibits the information flow from the option price module to the module for spot returns and volatilities.
-While this ensures that inferences on $\Theta $ and $\Psi _{1}$, for example, are robust to misspecification of \eqref{eq:Ot}, i.e. the statistical model for observed option prices, it means that the information in observed option prices is \textit{not} used to help identify $ \Theta $ and $\Psi _{1}$.
-In contrast, by producing inferences based on summaries of data, and defining our joint posterior via the flexible conditionals in \eqref{eq:cut}, we decouple the strict choice of where to cut from the underlying probabilistic model specification. {While this comes at a cost of reducing the data information down to summary statistics, this approach creates a much }richer class of cut posteriors: the cut posterior in \eqref{eq:cut} allows us to form the marginal and conditional posteriors as we wish, and we are no longer bound by the modular structure dictated by the likelihood, as in \eqref{eq:2modpost}.
-While this approach still `cuts feedback' \ it does so in a more flexible manner, and so we refer to the approach as \textit{ soft cutting}.
+Critically, by defining the cut posterior as in \eqref{eq:cut}, we decouple the choice of where to cut from the underlying probabilistic model specification.
+While this has come at the cost of reducing the data information down to summary statistics, the cut posterior in \eqref{eq:cut} allows us to form the marginal and conditional posteriors as we wish, creating a rich class of posteriors for inference on $\Phi$ using observed data via its summaries $\mathcal{S}(\mathbf{y}_{1:T})$.\textbf{ } In particular, we are no longer bound by the modular structure dictated by the likelihood, as in \eqref{eq:2modpost}.

-We now illustrate this idea within our specific setting, noting that, given the avoidance of explicit models for $HF_{t}$ and $O_{t}$, the full set of parameters comprises $\Theta $ and $\Lambda $ only.
-Consider that we wish to update our prior beliefs on $\Theta $ using the summaries $\mathcal{S}_{1}$, and then conduct conditional inference on $\Lambda $ using the summaries $ \mathcal{S}_{2},\mathcal{S}_{1}$ and at a given value of $\Theta $.
-This can then be carried out via \eqref{eq:cut} by defining $\Phi _{1}=\Theta $, and $ \Phi _{2}=\Lambda $ for any choice of $\mathcal{S}_{1}$ and $ \mathcal{S}_{2}$.
-One possible partition of the summaries $\mathcal{S}$ that would cut feedback of information, while still allowing for option price information to influence inference about the spot parameters, would be to take